 Isaacs, David E.

 The course is designed to examine the study of literature through the lens of faith.
 It considers the intersection of personal belief and reading practices, the analysis of literature, both religious and secular, from a Christian worldview, and potential avenues of Christian literary theory.
-It requires students to evaluate and analyze both literary texts and approaches to literature, with each students formulating a formal position in regard to the intersection of faith and literature.
-Prerequisite: ENG 123.
-(3 units; Fall even years)
+It requires students to evaluate and analyze both literary texts and approaches to literature, with each student formulating a formal position in regard to the intersection of faith and literature.
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation

 The class represents a close examination of select graphic novels from a variety of genres and styles.
 It focuses on literary interpretation and analysis of individual texts, utilizing a variety of historical and contemporary critical approaches to reading, understanding, and researching the graphic novel within an interdisciplinary context.
-Prerequisite: ENG 123.
-ENG 201 is recommended.
-(3 units; Fall, odd years)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation